robto09/CocktailCraft/docs/DependencyInjection.md

 ## Best Practices

 1. **Separation of Concerns**: Keep modules focused on specific layers or functionality
-2. **Constructor Injection**: Prefer constructor injection for testing
+2. **Constructor Injection**: Use constructor injection for dependencies
 3. **Interface-Based Injection**: Inject interfaces rather than concrete implementations
 4. **Minimal Dependencies**: Keep dependencies minimal and focused
 5. **Documentation**: Document non-obvious dependencies and injection patterns
 6. **Module Organization**: Group related dependencies in the same module
 7. **Testability**: Design with testing in mind, making it easy to replace real implementations with mocks
 8. **Consistency**: Follow consistent patterns for dependency injection across the codebase
+9. **Coroutine Best Practices**:
+   - Always use `viewModelScope.launch` for coroutines
+   - Use `handleResultFlow` for handling Result-wrapped Flows
+   - Rename unused parameters to underscore (_) to follow Kotlin conventions
+10. **Error Handling**: Use the standardized error handling methods from BaseViewModel

 ## Benefits of the New Approach